Carlos-Levi/Carlos-levi/README.md

 My name is Levi, I have a degree in Computer Engineering and I work as a volunteer frontend developer at codigo certo jr.

-During my studies, I have gained solid knowledge in algorithms and data structures, computer architecture and organization, electronics, and artificial intelligence.
-These experiences have been crucial in developing my logical reasoning and problem-solving skills

 #### 🛠️ Technologies

 <br>